verilator/verilator/docs/guide/languages.rst

 :code:`//cadence` or :code:`//pragma` directives of the same form.

-When these synthesis directives are discovered, Verilator will either formally prove the directive to be true, or failing that, will insert the appropriate code to detect failing cases at simulation runtime and print an "Assertion failed" error message.
+When these synthesis directives are discovered, Verilator will either formally prove the directive to be true, or, failing that, will insert the appropriate code to detect failing cases at simulation runtime and print an "Assertion failed" error message.

-Verilator likewise also asserts any "unique" or "priority" SystemVerilog keywords on case statement, as well as "unique" on if statements.
+Verilator likewise also asserts any "unique" or "priority" SystemVerilog keywords on case statements, as well as "unique" on if statements.
 However, "priority if" is currently ignored.